How to create an empathy map

 4. Don’t get too attached

 Additions to the empathy map aren’t set in stone, and members of your team may have input that can alter points in your map.
-Use sticky notes or a cloud-based tool to easily change the map.
-Sticky notes are also an easy way to group themes together.
+Use a virtual whiteboard like Lucidspark to easily add sticky notes to a shared board.
+Then, use Lucid’s AI capabilities to sort and summarize those sticky notes.

 5. Refine

-Empathy map police don’t exist.
-That means if you want to add additional sections to your empathy map, go for it.
-Feel free to add illustrations or color coding or goals or anything else that might ultimately improve your design.
+If you want to add additional sections to your empathy map, go for it.
+Feel free to add illustrations, color-coding, goals, or anything else that might improve your design.

-It’s also smart to periodically save each version of your empathy map if you’re using a cloud-based or digital empathy map so you can revert to previous versions of the map.
-Also, don’t worry about an empathy map being perfect: humans are complex creatures, subject to change.
+Also, don’t worry about an empathy map being perfect—humans are complex and subject to change.
 Your empathy map can change and evolve along with your users’ needs.

 6. Analyze the map

 Once you’ve filled out the empathy map, study it carefully.
-Where are the pain points here?
+What are the pain points?
 Where are the opportunities for adding user value?
-This is your opportunity to make a plan.
-If you know your users really want an easier way to build a website using your tool, how can you add value?
-What features will achieve adding value to your users’ lives?
+This is the time to make a plan.
+If you know your users really want an easier way to build a website using your tool, what features will add value to your users’ lives?
 This is the time to transform your empathy map into actionable tasks.

 7. Keep it simple

 Remember that you’re only analyzing your users as it relates to your product.
-Your user may have difficulty losing twenty pounds, but that doesn’t have any relevance to the calendar app you’re building.
-Keeping that in mind can help things feel less overwhelming.
+Your user may have difficulty public speaking, but that doesn’t have any relevance to the calendar app you’re building.
+Keeping that in mind can help empathy mapping feel less overwhelming.

 8. Reference